lewismj/cucumber/Readme.md

 ### Cucumber Plugin Example

-The project 'cucumber-plugin-example' highlights how to use the plugin.
+The project _cucumber-plugin-example_ highlights how to use the plugin.
 You will need to ensure that your `build.sbt` file defines both the dependencies and the 'glue' setting (i.e. where to find the step definitions).

 ```scala